-- thus this forces out 4,5,6,7 to become the middle lanes.
+- Thus this forces out 4,5,6,7 to become the middle lanes.
 I believe the rule was followed right.
-I am very happy to see Trenten doing well at these championships.
+I am thrilled to see Trenten doing well at these championships.

 Trenten Beram wins the Philippines first-ever medal in SEA Games 200m (video)

 Trenten Beram is not only the First Filipino to win the 200m Dash at the SEA Games.